bobbysmith007/fennario-scenario/fennario-scenario.md

 ## Plot

-Wil Elm has come down to claim his tribute of a bride from the people of Aarons Fen.
+Wil Elm, a warg ursomancer, has come down to claim his tribute of a bride from the people of Aarons Fen.
 He has choosen Jackson Stones one true love Peggy O'Connor.
 Jackson and Peggy have been in love forever, but now he must venture forth into Fennario to find and save her from Wil Elm.

 In a sense Wil Elm is repeating the demands of the Wargs during the Warg war.
 Practically he is probably just a local Warg who heard